Covert Comic Home Page

 Have a need to know this.

 Went shopping with the wife and kids today.
-Reflected on how fortunate we are to live in a country where the local Burger King has a "God Bless America" banner hanging in front of the drive-thru.
+Reflected on how fortunate we are to live in a subsurb where the local Burger King has a "God Bless America" banner hanging in front of the drive-thru.
+Because otherwise we'd have no choice but to purchase our burgers and fries at the Al-Qaeda's across the street.

 *